Russia’s business ties to the West took 30 years to build and one week to shatter

 Still, in the decades since the Soviet collapse, Russia’s economy struggled forward, slowly and imperfectly, forging important trade and investment ties with the outside world.

-With alarming speed, events of the last week have shattered those links.
+With alarming speed, events of the past week have shattered those links.

 “It took many years to become part of the world economy.
 Now most of this is destroyed, just flushed down the toilet in five days.
 And it cannot be easily undone,” said Konstantin Sonin, a Russian economist at the University of Chicago who is spending a sabbatical year in Moscow.